 In order to find an ideal point of sale solution that works for you and meets your business use case, you must determine what area of your business process you want to specifically address.
 This will essentially help you come up with the features you specifically require in a point-of-sale system.

 The more features you come up with, the greater the cost implications you will most probably be looking at, but this shouldn’t deter you from listing out your requirements from the onset.
-The main concern here is that whatever solution you adopt should do the job of positively impacting your business and bringing in the returns, so if the profits come in handsomely, your investment in the right point of sale system will have paid off and you will be better for it.
+The main concern here is that whatever solution you adopt should do the job of positively impacting your business and bringing in the returns.
+So if the profits come in handsomely, your investment in the right point of sale system will have paid off.

 Most systems will, at the minimum, process purchases, sales discounts, and sales tax, and also send details of transactions to customer relationship management and accounting solutions.
 It will most probably also incorporate gift cards, loyalty programs, returns, and exchanges.